-The Department of Environment, Land, Water and Planning (DELWP) and the the Department of Economic Development, Jobs, Transport and Resources (DEDJTR)
+The Department of Environment, Land, Water and Planning (DELWP) and the Department of Jobs, Precincts and Regions (DJPR)

 What they do: The Department of Environment, Land, Water and Planning creates liveable, inclusive and sustainable communities in Victoria.
-The Department of Economic Development, Jobs, Transport and Resources supports Victoria’s economic development.
+The Department of Jobs, Precincts and Regions supports Victoria’s economic development.

 Staff stats: Both departments employ more than 3000 staff members